 - Single Species Package. $3,000 + GST.

-For the small block owners we recommend that if possible organising neighbouring land owners and collectively buying one of the farm packages.
+For the small block owners we recommend that if possible organising neighbouring land owners and collectively buying a package.
 Beetles do not respect property boundaries and having more beetles initially will increase the chances and speed of establishment in your catchment.

 Is there an information pack?

 Yes, please click here for a 4 page info pack.

 How long does it take for dung beetles to become established?

 Please see establishment information on our management page.

 When properly established, beetles breed rapidly and environmental and economic benefits will start to be noticed after 4 – 6 years.
 You can expect to see beetle activity in 3 to 4 years and full carrying capacity is reached in 9 – 10 years.

 Reducing the initial number of beetles released, i.e. purchasing a small block package for a farm situation, increases the time to reach carry capacity pushing it out from 9 to 13 plus years.